Study portals

 • Parking at the exam hall is limited, but you can use the car park at the Klokhøjen light rail stop

-See a map of the Exam Hall
+See map of the Exam House

 Practical information